Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/README.md

 ### Musicians

 Bios for musicians live in the [_musicians](_musicians/) folder.
-Bios must adhere to the proper file structure in order for the templates to work properly.
-Each musician entry should be its own subfolder.
-The main bio must be in a file named `bio.md`.
-If a photo is provided, it must be named `photo.jpg`.
+Each bio must be accompanied by a `.jpg` file with the same name as the musician bio.

-The front matter properties for `bio.md` are as follows:
+The front matter properties are as follows:

 `title`: The title for the page and the name of the musician.